-- Students must wear closed shoes that have a backstrap or powerstrap at all times.
-No open toed shoes or sandals are allowed. - The following articles of clothing should not be worn to school: - Clothing displaying profane, or inappropriate language and/or symbols - (i.e., drug or alcohol references, sexual references, gang affiliated symbols etc.) - Clothing displaying offensive statements associated with race, religion, clubs, sects or groups - Any see through garments and/or bare midriff shirts - Leggings (without a proper shirt or sweater covering) - Shorts, skirts, and dresses that go above mid-thigh - Jeans or Pants that have rips above the knee - Hat/Head Coverings: Students must remove hats, caps, and/or other head coverings, including hoods (hooded sweatshirts), du-rags, bonnets, and sunglasses when entering the building and during school hours. - Exceptions: - Head coverings that have religious significance - Headwraps, Headbands, or any other material/article used to support or pull back hair - Head coverings worn for medical reasons - Special events and/or circumstances that receive staff approval in advance - Students who violate the dress code at KIPP Academy Boston will need to change.
-They can: - change into an alternate pair of clothes they have from home - they can borrow a PE or KIPP Shirt/Sweatshirt for the day
+- The following articles of clothing should not be worn to school: - Clothing displaying profane, or inappropriate language and/or symbols - (i.e., drug or alcohol references, sexual references, gang affiliated symbols etc.) - Clothing displaying offensive statements associated with race, religion, clubs, sects or groups - Any see through garments and/or bare midriff shirts - Sweaters with hoods - Sweatpants, joggers, or pajama pants - o Shorts, biker shorts, skirts, and dresses that go above mid-thigh - Jeans or Pants that have rips above the knee - Open toed shoes, sandals, flip flops, Crocs or slippers - Hat/Head Coverings/Accessories: Students must remove hats, caps, and/or other head coverings, including hoods (hooded sweatshirts), du-rags, bonnets, and sunglasses when entering the building and during school hours. - Exceptions: - Head coverings that have religious significance - Headwraps, Headbands, or any other material/article used to support or pull back hair - Head coverings worn for medical reasons - Special events and/or circumstances that receive staff approval in advance - Students who violate the dress code at KIPP Academy Boston will need to change.
+They can: - change into an alternate pair of clothes they have from home which align with the school dress code OR - they can borrow a KIPP Shirt/Sweatshirt/sweatpants for the day